CraftTweaker/CraftTweaker/readme.md

 - [Build](#build)
 - [Maven](#maven)

 ## Introduction

 CraftTweaker is a Minecraft mod which allows modpacks and servers to customize the game.
 With CraftTweaker you can change recipes, script events, add new commands and even change item properties!
 When used with other mods the possibilities become endless!
 Ranging from custom machine recipes to entirely new blocks and items!

 ## Feedback

-If you're looking for help with the mod, or just want to come hang out, we have a [Discord](https://discord.blamejared.com).
+If you're looking for help with the mod, or just want to come hang out, we have a [Discord server](https://discord.blamejared.com).
 If you're running into a bug or have a feature request, please don't be afraid to make an [issue on the tracker](https://github.com/CraftTweaker/CraftTweaker/issues).

 ## License

 Distributed under the MIT License.
 See the [LICENSE](https://github.com/CraftTweaker/CraftTweaker/blob/1.18/LICENSE) file for more information.

 ## Setup